Annex B: High Line Speed Inspection System (HLIS) - Beef

 6.2.2 Viscera Presentation

-A plant employee shall open all chambers of the heart and incise the interventricular septum to fully expose the interior of the heart for examination for CFIA inspection.
-Lungs shall be presented in a consistent orientation.
+A plant employee shall open all chambers of the heart and incise the interventricular septum to fully expose the interior of the heart for examination by the CFIA inspector.

 A plant employee shall open the kidney capsule (a minimum of 75% of each kidney shall be exposed), separate the kidneys from the carcass and present the kidneys for inspection with the viscera.